prajesh-dutta/Netclicks/README.md

 ## Acknowledgements

 - Design inspired by Netflix
-- Created with ❤️ by [Your Name]
+- Created with ❤️ by Prajesh
 \`\`\`

-Finally, let's update the next.config.mjs file to ensure proper image loading: